Characters of Holby City: Linden Cullen

 Duncan Pow plays Linden Cullen, the head of Holby General's Acute Assessment Unit, introduced in series ten, episode 14, "Stolen".
 Linden is motivated by his strong Catholicism, admitting in confessional to feeling he has betrayed his dead wife Olivia by developing romantic feelings for Ward Sister Faye Morton, after he and registrar Joseph Byrne track her down in a special episode set on location in Cape Town.
 He reveals that Olivia was killed in a car crash, for which he blames himself, and that he has a daughter, Holly, who reminds him of Olivia to the extent that he cannot bear to see her, so is being raised by Olivia's parents instead of him.
 A long-running series ten plot strand sees Linden become deeply involved with the plight of a pair of Korean asylum seekers, one of whom is pregnant with conjoined twins.
 As the couple are Christian, he feels compelled by his faith to help them, and ensures that the hospital hosts the twins' separation operation, despite political red-tape.
 Linden is hit over the head with a bottle and killed in the grounds of the hospital while trying to stop Faye being attacked by a drug addict.

 Will Curtis

 Noah Huntley plays Will Curtis, a cardiothoracic surgical registrar who appears between series six, episode 29 and series seven, episode 25.
 Will is killed when scaffolding being used to do work on the outside of the hospital collapses and he is trapped under it eventually dying from his injuries.

 D

 Owen Davis

 Mark Moraghan plays Owen Davis, a consultant obstetrician who appears between series four, episode three and series eight, episode ten.
+Early on, it is revealed he is the ex-lover of Darwin's new ward sister, Chrissie Williams.
+Their affair broke up his marriage to wife Laura with whom he has a daughter, Katie.
+Initially, he and Chrissie are not on good terms and he chastises her for her affair with Alistair Taylor, especially since Owen is overseeing Alistair's wife's IVF treatment.
+He and Chrissie eventually bury the hatchet on their affair, just as his daughter falls dangerously ill.
+Owen and Laura decide to give their marriage another go after Katie nearly dies, but Owen can't let go of Chrissie and they begin another affair, which is later witnessed by Katie, who innocently spills the beans to her mother.
+An outraged and humiliated Laura ends the marriage for good.
+Owen and Chrissie decide to pursue a proper relationship and eventually marry.